David Evans (RAAF officer)

-Evans held senior staff positions in the early 1970s, before serving as Officer Commanding RAAF Base Amberley from 1975 until 1977.
-Promoted to air vice marshal, he then became Chief of Air Force Operations.
-In this role he worked to improve the RAAF's strategy for the defence of Australia, to fully exploit the "air-sea gap" on the northern approaches to the continent.
-Appointed an Officer of the Order of Australia in 1981, he was Chief of Joint Operations and Plans for the Australian Defence Force before his promotion to air marshal and elevation to Chief of the Air Staff in April 1982.
-As head of the Air Force he focussed on morale, air power doctrine, and improving defensive capabilities in northern Australia.
+Evans held senior staff positions in the early 1970s before serving as Officer Commanding RAAF Base Amberley from 1975 to 1977.
+Promoted to air vice-marshal, he then became Chief of Air Force Operations.
+In this role, he worked to improve the RAAF's strategy for the defence of Australia, to fully exploit the "air–sea gap" on the northern approaches to the continent.
+Appointed Officer of the Order of Australia in 1981, he was Chief of Joint Operations and Plans in the Australian Defence Force (ADF) before his promotion to air marshal and Chief of the Air Staff in April 1982.
+As head of the Air Force, he focussed on morale, air power doctrine, and improving defensive capabilities in northern Australia.
 He was raised to Companion of the Order of Australia in 1984.

-Retiring from the RAAF in May 1985, Evans began to write and lecture on defence matters, and also stood for election in Federal politics.
-He was a board member of and defence advisor to British Aerospace Australia (later BAE Systems Australia) from 1990 to 2009, and chairman of the National Capital Authority from 1997 until 2003.
-In 2001 he was awarded the Centenary Medal for his services to the ADF and the Canberra community.
+Retiring from the RAAF in May 1985, Evans began to write and lecture on defence matters, and also stood for election in federal politics.
+He was a board member of and defence advisor to British Aerospace Australia from 1990 to 2009, and chairman of the National Capital Authority from 1997 to 2003.
+In 2001, he was awarded the Centenary Medal for his services to the ADF and the Canberra community.